Jack Huang

 After leaving Panda, Jack started taking over management and ownership of different restaurants in Old Pasadena, most of which are still open and doing well.

-Jack Huang Quotes
+Jack Huang Takeaways

 • Jack was born in Taiwan, where his father was a colonel